What is surgery for inverted nipples?

 Advice and further guidance:

-For more information search ‘inverted nipple’ on the NHS UK website.
+- For more information search ‘inverted nipple’ at www.nhs.uk

 Treatment policy for patients covered by NHS Birmingham and Solihull CCG